SAP-samples/btp-services-intelligent-routing/02-SetupMonitoringEndpoint/README.md

 20. In the Parameter menu switch to the **JSON** tab and insert the following content in the text area to assign roles.
 This authorizes the sender system to call a tenant and allows to process the messages on the tenant.

     > Note: The role name is case-sensitive and the authentication mode used is basic authentication.
-In the Assign Application menu, to bind the new service instance by default None selected and then choose Next.

     ![Service instance name and plan](./images/16.png)